syseleven/grav-docs-metakube/pages/07.Addons/03.kubernetes-dashboard/default.en.md

         - dashboard
 ---

-Kubernetes Dashboard is a general purpose, web-based UI for Kubernetes clusters.
+The Kubernetes Dashboard is a general purpose, web-based UI for Kubernetes clusters.
 It allows users to manage applications running in the cluster and troubleshoot them, as well as manage the cluster itself.

 ![Kubernetes Dashboard Main Page](kubernetes-dashboard.png)